Usman54321/ML-From-Scratch/README.md

 # Machine Learning Projects

-Here are a selection of Machine Learning projects that I have recently completed over the past few months.
+Here are a selection of Machine Learning projects techiques which I have coded up from scratch.

 - [Adaboost From Scratch](/Adaboost%20From%20Scratch/)
 - [Decision Trees From Scratch](/Decision%20Trees%20From%20Scratch/)